mis350-s21/final-project-final_project_a_f/README.md

 - user must have to create account with his name, email,password,and phone number(optional here but mandatory when he/she check-out)
 - each product(E-books) we will provide will have catigory type, description, book ID, picture of the book, quantity available, price, and customer reviews.
 # aisha
-  1- create a model class for Book , Genre, and customer with there attributes.
+  1- create a model class for Book and Genre  with there attributes.

-  2- create model class for purchase, inventory, and cart with there attributes.
+  2- create model class for purchase, inventory,customer,  and cart with there attributes.

   3- create relationship with each entity.